PlasticDigits/ustr-cmm/docs/CONTRACTS.md

 - Post-duration: No further USTR issuance

 **Execute Messages**:
-- `Swap` - Accepts USTC (sent as native funds), mints USTR to sender
+- `NotifyDeposit { depositor, amount }` - Called by Treasury to notify of a swap deposit; mints USTR to depositor
 - `EmergencyPause` - Pauses swap functionality (admin only)
 - `EmergencyResume` - Resumes swap functionality (admin only)
 - `ProposeAdmin` - Initiates 7-day timelock for admin transfer